557th Weather Wing: Transfer of weather functions to the operational commands

 Air Force Weather, organized as the Air Weather Service from 1947 to 1993, continued to provide environmental awareness for both the Air Force and the Army.
 By 1991, Air Weather Service had divested itself of its major field structure and the bulk of Air Force Weather was realigned under the direct administration of the supported commands.

 Air Force Weather Agency and its predecessors have been essentially instrumental in protecting life and property at home as well.
 Since World War II, Air Force weather personnel have provided hurricane reconnaissance.
 In 1948, two Air Force weather officers issued the first tornado warning.
 Air Force Weather participated in the nation's development's severe storm forecasting centers.

 With its early adoption of emerging computing and communications technologies, Air Force Weather was at the fore of the Space Age.
 In the 1960s, Air Force Weather began assimilating weather data collected from meteorological satellites.
 Air Force Weather, as the single agent for all the DoD, began solar observations and forecasting.

 Air Force Weather endorsed the Information Revolution early in the 1980s with tools that provided state-of-the art computing at the lowest echelons to gather, process, and disseminate weather data.
 In concert with Air Force communicators, Air Force Weather constructed communications networks that enabled weather information to be disseminated around the world in moments.
 Today, the Air Force Weather Agency, through its Weather Product Management and Distribution System at Offutt AFB, employs the internet to rapidly disseminate weather data around the globe.

 Working with the other national agencies, Air Force Weather has been instrumental in the development of modern meteorological technologies, such as the deployment of NEXRAD, the Next Generation Radar, in the 1990s.
 Air Force Weather continues to refine and develop forecasting models relevant for modern military operations.

 In April 1991, the Office of the Director of Weather was created on the Air Staff to provide policy and guidance for Air Force Weather.

 The Air Force designated Air Weather Service a field operating agency and reassigned it to Headquarters United States Air Force in 1993.
 On 15 Oct.
 1997, Air Weather Service was redesignated the Air Force Weather Agency and moved to Offutt Air Force Base, Nebraska.

-On 27 March 2015, the Air Force Weather Agency was re-designated as the 557th Weather Wing and was aligned under the United States Air Force's Air Combat Command, 12th Air Force.
+On 27 March 2015, the Air Force Weather Agency was redesignated as the 557th Weather Wing and was aligned under the United States Air Force's Air Combat Command, Twelfth Air Force.

+On 29 October 2019, the 557th Weather Wing was transferred to the USAF Air Combat Command's Sixteenth Air Force (Air Forces Cyber).